About this day

 Join us for an amazing day of chemistry, taking students from their studies to cutting-edge research and future applications in great style!
 Five sessions from leading chemists in academia and industry will inspire the scientists of the future.
 A special session on examination success will ensure students are equipped with the tools to excel.
 There will be plenty of interactivity throughout the day, with polls, quizzes and of course your chance to question the scientists – join us at Chemistry in Action this autumn!

 Strange Ice Andrea Sella, UCL

 Ice may be familiar to us, but it’s so strange it breaks almost every rule in the textbooks.
 Professor Andrea Sella will explore how we know about its properties, how it compares with other ices, and the way in which ice may be the canary warning us that our futures may be much less certain than we imagine.

 About Andrea Sella

 Andrea is a synthetic chemist and broadcaster who is interested in the structure and bonding in the rare earths.
 He has been involved in numerous radio and television projects.

 Lateral Flow Tests: Why Chemistry is More Than Just Chemicals Alex Baker, University of Warwick

-Covid-19 has further exposed health inequalities.
-But these inequalities existed long before Covid, and unless we act they will continue long after.
-Join Alex to find out how to make lateral flow tests, how they can be used to fight both Covid-19 and health inequalities, and why chemistry is more than just chemicals.
+We’re all used to lateral flow tests now, but what are they and how can they be used to fight health inequalities?
+Join organic chemist Alex to find out how to make lateral flow tests, how they can be used to fight both Covid-19 and health inequalities, and why chemistry is more than just chemicals.